 Need further assistance with EndNote?
-Please complete theonline help form (please use Chrome to open this form)
+Please complete theonline help form (please use Chrome, Firefox or Edge to open this form)

-Once EndNote has been installed, for additional assistance please complete the online help form (please use Chrome to open this form)
+Once EndNote has been installed, for additional assistance please complete the online help form (please use Chrome, Firefox or Edge to open this form)

 EndNote libraries are made up of two parts: the .enl file and the .data folder.
 These two parts must be kept together, both are needed for the library to work correctly.
 EndNote libraries should be kept on your computer's hard drive.